flancian/garden/wikilinks.md

 	- I'm excited about [[wikilinks everywhere]].
 - [[alternate names]]
 	- [[vera]] suggested we rename these.
 Some brainstorming follows
-		- [[multilinks]]: as they are unlike regular links in that they can point to many different places -- which particular URL they resolve to depe
+		- [[multilinks]]: as they are unlike regular links in that they can point to many different places -- which particular URL they resolve to depends on the user clicking them.